Things for Recovering Hoarders Like Me [Live Post]

 The Softest Bathroom Mats - $20.
 High pile and insanely soft and plush.

 Double Line Floss Picks - $15.
 These make flossing fun and are useful on the go – it’s super easy to grab on your way out, and you can see all your tooth gunk stuck between the two strings.
 Normal floss cuts off circulation to my finger and so I never do it, and water flossers are too annoying to refill and carry around.
-PFAS-free too.
+Humble Co is the only PFAS-free one I found.

 Travel Toiletry Kit(Cheaper 3 Pack) - $15/$6.
 I dump shampoo/conditioner/bodywash in here before I travel, since I prefer to use my own.

 Aluminum Shower Caddy with Tension Rod - $45.
 Most “rust free” products on Amazon are all made with stainless steel that does rust, and the reviews reflect that.
-Since this is all aluminum, it can’t rust, and all the reviews confirm that it never rusts.
-Bought “like new” so it was 25% off.
+Since this is all aluminum, it can’t rust, and all the reviews confirm that it actually never rusts.

 Kitchen